 The Richard Gilder History Prize serves as an opportunity for Affiliate School teachers to honor a promising and passionate history student in their school.

 We provide an important book on American history with a commemorative bookplate allowing schools to personalize the prize, which makes a great award to include in an end-of-year classroom ceremony.
-In addition, students honored with the Richard Gilder History Prize at the high school level have the opportunity to take advantage of membership in the National Academy of American History and Civics.
+In addition, students honored with the Richard Gilder History Prize at the high school level have the opportunity to join the Gilder Lehrman History Scholars, an honorary group of students who are among the first to learn about new courses, scholarships, and other opportunities offered by the Institute.

 The Student Advisory Council is a group of high-achieving students with an interest in history who are nominated by their teachers to join this elite community of like-minded individuals.
 The students have the opportunity to work with Gilder Lehrman Institute staff members to provide feedback on existing programs and help the institute refine its outreach with the needs of young people in mind.
 Students in grades 8–12 are eligible to participate in the council and act as the Gilder Lehrman Institute’s student voice.
 For more information on how to join, email email@example.com and click here for the application form.